-Most residents in nursing homes are on Medicaid, and dedicated caregivers and staff are there to serve them.
+Most residents in nursing homes are on Medicaid, and dedicated caregivers and support staff are there to serve them.
 And, yet, too often we are not there for these workers, even after the COVID-19 pandemic inflicted unprecedented trauma.
 Thus New Hampshire nursing homes, despite unprecedented wage increases, have experienced one of the nation's six-worst staffing shortages, denying access to nursing home care to hundreds of Granite Staters and backing them up in hospitals when they're ready to be discharged.

 Yet this year New Hampshire policymakers stepped up, beginning with Governor Sununu proposing annual Medicaid increases in the two-year budget that begins July 1, continuing with a bipartisan House budget improving upon those Medicaid increases, and culminating in a Senate budget that largely embraced what the House did on Medicaid.
 That budget passed the Senate unanimously June 7 and then the House overwhelmingly June 8, in a display of historic bipartisanship and agreement between the two chambers.